mikhailyatsenko/vet-berlin/README.md

 # Vet Catalog

-A Next.js application for discovering and searching veterinarians in your area.
+A Next.js application for discovering and searching veterinarians in Berlin.
 Built with modern React patterns and MongoDB integration.

 ## Features